supriya-kotturu/team-scribe/README.md

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this description to better match your app's specific features and goals!